VX-Linux/main/README.md

 - If you use VX and have issues or suggestions to make it better please use the <a href="https://github.com/VX-Linux/main/issues">Issues</a> section

 **Known Issues**
-- Appmaker does not work in live session - connect to internet and run Menu > Update to complete the setup.
-Most VX utilities require an active and stable internet connection to function correctly.
-- Backup incorrectly reports estimated backup size by 2x
-- Menu overlap between pages
 - Desktop not displayed on secondary monitor/s

 **Roadmap**